Gianni Schicchi: Music

 Giuseppe Verdi said of Puccini, early in the latter's career, that "the symphonic element dominates in him", and Gianni Schicchi has been compared by later analysts to that of the final presto movement of a three-movement symphony.
 With the fast-moving pace of the work, the set pieces are given a simpler melodic structure than those in the other two parts of the triptych.
 On stage, with the commedia dell'arte references, a humorous atmosphere is established from the very beginning.
 However, the music itself is of the 20th century; Edward Greenfield refers to its "dissonant modernity", with simultaneous clashing chords suggesting that "Puccini was beginning to think in bi-tonal terms".
 Alongside these dissonant passages are others which opera scholar Julian Budden calls "bland, schoolroom diatonism".

+The opera was originally scored for a large opera orchestra.
+The 1918 Ricordi edition calls for piccolo, two flutes, two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, four horns, three trumpets, three trombones, trombone basso (cimbasso), timpani, percussion, off-stage bell, harp, celesta, and strings.
+A reduced arrangement by Argentine conductor and composer Ettore Panizza published in 1954 reduced the winds to two flutes (one doubling piccolo), one oboe, two clarinets, one bassoon, two horns, two trumpets, and one trombone.

 Puccini's score is built around a series of motifs that recur through the opera, generally representing characters, situations and moods though sometimes without specific associations.
 The opening motif is a rapid burst of rhythmic music, described by Greenfield as of "almost Stravinskian sharpness", which quickly transforms into a mock-solemn dirge depicting the hypocritical grief of the Donati relatives.
 This juxtaposition of the humorous and the solemn pervades the opera; critic Ernest Newman suggests that it "keeps us perpetually suspended between the comic and the tragic".
 Other principal motifs include the theme associated with the lovers Rinuccio and Lauretta, introduced in Rinuccio's first solo "Salvati!
 Salvati!", and a short, formal woodwind statement that represents Donati's will.
 Rinuccio sings the name "Gianni Schicchi" to a jaunty four-note phrase which becomes Schicchi's personal motif, and it is heard again as Schicchi knocks on the door before his first appearance.
 The best-known theme in the opera, that associated with Lauretta, is introduced in the second part of Rinuccio's aria "Avete torto".
 The theme is briefly played on clarinet and violin as Lauretta enters with Schicchi, before its full expression in "O mio babbino caro".